Updated on

 • Group 3 should be done in a HIS-regulated setting and only by an appropriate healthcare professional.

-Treatments in Group 2 are proposed as including: mesotherapy, botulinum toxin injections, dermal fillers and any other injections of a product, even if it is not a drug or toxin, for lifestyle or cosmetic purposes.
+Treatments in Group 2 were proposed as including: mesotherapy, botulinum toxin injections, dermal fillers and any other injections of a product, even if it is not a drug or toxin, for lifestyle or cosmetic purposes.

 Group 3 also covers all group 1 or 2 procedures if carried out in an intimate area (except hair removal and not including procedures such as tattooing and skin piercing which are already licenced).